LymanY/AnchorDensity/README.md

-# Code for experients on different densities
+# Code for experiments on different densities

 <br>